scott-testit/elastic-demo/README.md

 ## Pagination

 By default, searches return 10 results, but you can use the `size` attribute to get more results back and `from` to specify a range.
+This is useful when you need to page through a query's result set.

 ## Fields

-By default, ES returns all fields in the response of the query (I think?), specify the list of fields you want in the response by specifying those list of fields in the request (see below)
+By default, ES returns all fields of a document in the response of the query, specify the list of fields you want in the response by adding a list of fields in the request (see below)

 ## Sort

-Specify a sort on integer field: `line_id`
+Specify a sort on integer field, like: `line_id`

-Numeric fields work best for sorting, but some keyword fields can also be used, but can't sort on text fields)
+Numeric fields work best for sorting, keyword fields can also be used for sorting, but text fields cannot be used for sorting (by default)

 # Composite Queries

-More complicated queries, or composite queries, we need to a boolean query: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html
+To do more complicated queries, with multiple clauses we need to use a composite query with boolean clauses: https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-query.html

-To see only 'line' type documents for the play hamlet:
+To see only 'line' type documents for the play hamlet, copy-paste the following into a terminal:

 ```
 QUERY=$(cat <<-END